Mr-Neutr0n/owly_studio_website/README.md

 ## Overview

-This website showcases Owly Studio's AI-powered video creation capabilities with a sleek, modern interface that includes:
+This project is a fresh start for the Owly Studio website, which will showcase AI-powered video creation capabilities with a sleek, modern interface.

-- Horizontal scrolling carousel with smooth animations
-- Interactive UI elements with visual feedback
-- Gradient text and background effects
-- Mouse trailer effects and subtle grain overlay for visual depth
-- Fully responsive design for all device sizes

 ## Getting Started